-Lightroom Mobile is available on both Android phones and iPhones.
+Lightroom Mobile version is available on both Android and iPhone.
 The downloading process is just like any other app.
 All you have to do is go to the app store and download it.

-In many ways, the app serves as a supplement to your desktop Lightroom.
+In many ways, the photo editor app serves as a supplement to your desktop Lightroom.
 It allows you to work on your photos even when you’re not on your computer.

 In fact, you can even sync your desktop collection with your phone.
 To do this, you’ll need to open your Lightroom desktop app.

-2. Take Pictures Directly With the Lightroom App
+How to Take Pictures With the Lightroom App

 Now that you have the Lightroom app on your phone, it’s time to learn how to take photos with it.